 In fact, a review of human studies found no significant issues with taking phytoestrogens.
 However, the authors also acknowledged that more research needs to be conducted (Messina & Redmond 2006).
 If in doubt with regards to your hormone health and micronutrient balance, we recommend lab testing like the Dutch comprehensive hormone test and NutrEval micronutrient panel.
 Testing provides insight into your own hormone and nutrients levels; through this information we can modulate specific nutrients and ways of eating.

-When managed correctly, soy products can be part of a balanced diet for most people and, in their unprocessed form, are likely to provide health benefits.
-Unprocessed soy products; such as edamame beans, tempeh, tofu and miso; contain high-quality protein (they actually contain all 8 essential amino acids), are rich in B vitamins, fibre, potassium, and magnesium.
+When managed correctly, phytoestrogen-rich foods can be part of a balanced diet for most people and, in their unprocessed form, are likely to provide health benefits.
+Unprocessed soy products; such as edamame beans, tempeh, tofu and miso; contain high-quality protein (they actually contain all 8 essential amino acids), are rich in B vitamins, fiber, potassium, and magnesium.
+Fresh flaxseeds are an excellent source of omega 3 fatty acids, magnesium, phosphorus, manganese, vitamin B1, selenium, and zinc.
 Ensure you also consume adequate food sources of iodine such as seafood and sea vegetables.

 As with all things nutrition, make sure that when making any dietary changes (especially if you are currently on medication or experiencing any medical issues), you consult the advice of your health professional.
 If you’re ready to start learning how to individualize your diet, you can learn more about working with Lauren 1:1 here.